-(on occupied borderlines of two breakaway regions in Georgia).
+(on those living near the occupied borderlines of two breakaway regions of Georgia).

-Occupants of villages in Ossetia must prepare for this reality, and more of them are having such experiences as time passes.
-After a brief war in 2008, Georgia lost another portion of its territory to Russian occupation, making South Ossetia a de-facto ‘breakaway’ region.
-This volatile situation has been percolating ever since, for over nine years.
+Inhabitants of villages in South Ossetia must prepare for this reality, and more of them are having such experiences as time passes.
+After a brief war in 2008, Georgia lost another portion of its territory to Russian occupation, expanding South Ossetia as a de facto ‘breakaway’ region.
+This volatile situation has been percolating ever since, for more than ten years.
 (A similar dynamic occurred in the early 1990’s between Georgia’s Abkhazia region and Russian ‘peacekeeping’ troops.)
-And since those conflicts occurred, occupying Russian forces continue to play psychological games with nearby residents... including the phenomenon of ‘creeping borders’ which change without notice .... with little to no attention -- much less pushback -- from the international community.
+Since those conflicts occurred, occupying Russian forces continue to play psychological games with nearby residents, including the phenomenon of ‘creeping borders’ which change without notice with little to no attention — much less pushback — from the international community.

 My photographs are of the people who are most directly affected: the residents themselves.
 I photographed their homes, their villages, their surroundings—places where they experienced key events in their lives as part of a post-conflict reality.
 Here are a few vignettes from the lives of these victims of ‘border creep’, or ‘border flow’.
 I hope to bring a small relief to them, these ordinary citizens whose voices have been silenced by happenstance, and to raise awareness about the illegal actions at the administrative boundary lines.